 - Review by the Academic Affairs Committee in the Provost’s Office.
 For the most common proposal types, this is the final stage of approval.
 Please see the Provost’s Office Approval Levels page for more information.

 - Review by Kansas Board of Regents.
 This step applies only to a select set of proposals for new degree programs.
 Please see the Provost’s Office Approval Levels page for more information.
 Please note that new doctoral degree programs must undergo a process of external review.
 This is organized during the final stages of review by the Kansas Board of Regents and typically adds several months to the timeline for approval.

 The following individuals can answer general questions about new program development and help as you prepare to submit a PPIF:

 - Undergraduate programs – Karen Ledom firstname.lastname@example.org

-- Questions about online program delivery or recruitment strategy – Sam Montague – firstname.lastname@example.org
+- Questions about online program delivery or recruitment strategy, Sam Montague, at firstname.lastname@example.org

-- Data requests for either undergraduate or graduate programs –email@example.com
+- Data requests for either undergraduate or graduate programs can be sent to email@example.com

 The College provides guidelines specific to the establishment and operation of Undergraduate Certificates.
-Click here to read more.
-The Office of Graduate Studies provides policies and guidelines specific to the establishment and operation of Graduate Certificate Programs Click here to read more.
+See more.
+The Office of Graduate Studies provides policies and guidelines specific to the establishment and operation of Graduate Certificate Programs.
+See more.
 Please note that while the policy requires that graduate certificates include a minimum 9 credit hours, the College strongly encourages a minimum of 12.